CathedralCode/Builder/README.md

 ### DataTable

-Basicaly this is a TableGateway, it does the database lifting and returns the Entities.
+Basically this is a TableGateway, it does the database lifting and returns the Entities.

 Again, Builder checks the version of this and it will be replaced with